Quantum of Solace: Development

 Wilson decided on the title Quantum of Solace only "a few days" before its announcement on 24 January 2008.
 It was the name of a short story in Ian Fleming's anthology For Your Eyes Only (1960).
 Apart from the title, the film is unrelated to the short story except for the thematic element that "when the Quantum of Solace drops to zero, humanity and consideration of one human for another is gone".
 Daniel Craig admitted, "I was unsure at first.
 Bond is looking for his quantum of solace and that's what he wants, he wants his closure.
 Ian Fleming says that if you don't have a quantum of solace in your relationship then the relationship is over.
 It's that spark of niceness in a relationship that if you don't have you might as well give up."
 He said that "Bond doesn't have that because his girlfriend [Vesper Lynd] has been killed", and therefore, "[Bond is] looking for revenge … to make himself happy with the world again".
 Afterwards, Quantum was made the name of the organisation introduced in Casino Royale.
 Craig noted the letter Q itself looks rather odd.
-Near the end of the film, the Camille Montes character and Bond have a discussion about their individual quests to avenge the deaths of their loved ones.
-Montes asks Bond to "let me know what it feels like" when he succeeds, the implication of the title being that it will be a small amount of solace compared to his despair.
-Bond's lack of emotion when he does exact revenge shows this to be the case.

 In a December 2011 interview, Craig stated: "We had the bare bones of a script and then there was a writers' strike and there was nothing we could do.
 We couldn't employ a writer to finish it.
 I say to myself, 'Never again', but who knows?
 There was me trying to rewrite scenes—and a writer I am not".
 He said that he and Forster "were the ones allowed to do it.
 The rules were that you couldn't employ anyone as a writer, but the actor and director could work on scenes together.
 We were stuffed.
 We got away with it, but only just.
 It was never meant to be as much of a sequel as it was, but it ended up being a sequel, starting where the last one finished".
 In a November 2024 interview before a public audience at Chapman University, Craig was more blunt in recalling the experience: "Fucking nightmare...We probably should never have gone and started production, but we did".